IBMStockTrader/portfolio/README.md

 This service manages a stock portfolio.
 The data is backed by two DB2 tables, communicated with via JDBC.
 The following operations are available:

-GET / - gets summary data for all portfolios
+GET / - gets summary data for all portfolios.

-POST /{owner} - creates a new portfolio for the specified owner GET /{owner} - gets details for the specified owner PUT /{owner} - updates the portfolio for the specified owner (by adding a stock) DELETE /{owner} - removes the portfolio for the specified owner
+POST /{owner} - creates a new portfolio for the specified owner.

+GET /{owner} - gets details for the specified owner.

+PUT /{owner} - updates the portfolio for the specified owner (by adding a stock).

+DELETE /{owner} - removes the portfolio for the specified owner.

 All operations return JSON.
 A portfolio object contains fields named owner, total, and loyalty, plus an array of stocks.
 A stock object contains fields named symbol, shares, price, total, and date.
 The PUT operation takes query params named symbol and shares.